Luis Castillo traded to Mariners by Reds for 4 prospects - WHIZ News

 “It has been a beautiful experience,” Castillo said through an interpreter.
 “To have my name in the fans’ mouth and having them cheer me on, it is something I will treasure forever.”

 He joins a rotation that includes Logan Gilbert, Robbie Ray, Marco Gonzales and Chris Flexen.
-Touted rookie George Kirby appears likely to be displaced.
+Touted rookie George Kirby appears likely to be displaced, but Dipoto said the goal is to be creative to keep Kirby on a regular turn and contributing.

 Marte, 20, hit .275 with 19 doubles, 15 homers, 55 RBIs and 13 steals this season for Class A Everett.